agharghar/agharghar.github.io/_posts/2025-03-8-Kerberos-in-the-land-of-active-directory.md

 ##### User Principal
 A **user principal** represents a specific individual user.
 It is typically represented by a simple name without any specific service or instance.
 For example:
+By following this process, Kerberos ensures that the client's identity is authenticated securely before granting access to network services.

 ```text
 alice@WILD.LOCAL